ATSiem/onyx/backend/onyx/connectors/azure_devops/README.md

 3. Click "New Token"
 4. Give your token a name (e.g., "Onyx Integration")
 5. Set the organization to your organization
-6. For scopes, select "Custom defined" and ensure "Work Items (Read)" is checked
+6. For scopes, select "Custom defined" and ensure the following permissions:
+   - "Work Items (Read)" - Required for work items
+   - "Code (Read)" - Required if you want to index Git commits
+   - "Test Management (Read)" - Required if you want to index test results
+   - "Release (Read)" - Required if you want to index releases
 7. Set an expiration date (note: you'll need to update the token in Onyx when it expires)
 8. Click "Create"
 9. Copy the token value (you won't be able to see it again)